You’ve completed what you think is the hard work by assessing and diagnosing the problem your patient has presented with.

 With the assessment and diagnosis you are in control but when you deliver your plan, the patient is now in control of doing the work and implementing it.

-The planing phase of a rehabilitation plan is the comfortable stage.
-Sitting in with you has your patient feeling as if they have finally committed to doing something about their problem and you will provided the solution they need.
+The planing phase of rehabilitation is the comfortable stage for the patient.
+Sitting in with you has your patient feeling as if they have finally committed to doing something about their problem and you will provide the solution they need.

 They haven’t had to take any action yet!